franneck94/Vscode-C-Cpp-Runner/README.md

 The configuration settings will be stored **locally** in *".vscode/settings.json"*.
 ![FoundCompiler](./media/Settings.png)

-Based on that, the local *.vscode/c_cpp_properties.json* file is created.
+Based on that, the local *".vscode/c_cpp_properties.json"* file is created.
-It will be used by [Microsoft's *C/C++*](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) extension for intellisense etc.
+It will be used by [Microsoft's *C/C++*](https://code.visualstudio.com/docs/cpp/c-cpp-properties-schema-reference) extension for intellisense (auto-completion etc.).
 Note: You **don't** have to edit this file.

 ### Basic settings